 Okay.
 I really do not like social media in general or Facebook in particular.
 Not because of “data”.
-Also, not because of tax evasion, “ruthless lobbying” or quasi monopolies.
+Also, not because of tax evasion, “ruthless lobbying” or quasi-monopolies.
 These may be serious issues, but public authorities could be active in these fields if they wanted to.
-What I genuinely do hate is the way how social media i) corrode human thought or willingness to think and ii) discard content as commodity.
-“A picture is worth a thousand words” they say, but frankly, I deem a thousand well-chosen and well combined words to be ten thousand times worthier than an Instagram pic or a tweeted emoticon (or a Trump tweet for that matter).
+What I genuinely do hate is the way social media i) corrode human thought or willingness to think and ii) discard content as a commodity.
+“A picture is worth a thousand words,” they say, but frankly, I deem a thousand well-chosen and well-combined words to be ten thousand times worthier than an Instagram pic or a tweeted emoticon (or a Trump tweet for that matter).
 But this is my personal view.
 Appallingly old fashioned of course.
 Who cares!
 If you can’t beat them, join them, is my motto.
 So, this is not my topic today.

-To complain that the American presidential elections were quasi rigged because the American electorate was influenced by Cambridge Analytica is a ridiculous complaint.
-After all, you do not sanction advertisers because they are now capable to mass customize their messages, or do you?
-Is it criminal or even just immoral, unethical, if a conventional NYT ad manages to target my personal interest, because the copywriter of its ad agency or media agency managed to anticipate what an “awfully” liberal person I am?
-What Cambridge Analytica did might be technically more sophisticated, content wise richer and thus more effective.
+To complain that the American presidential elections were quasi-rigged because the American electorate was influenced by Cambridge Analytica is a ridiculous complaint.
+After all, you do not sanction advertisers because they are now capable of mass customizing their messages, or do you?
+Is it criminal or even just immoral, unethical, if a conventional NYT ad manages to target my personal interest because the copywriter of its ad agency or media agency managed to anticipate what an “awfully” liberal person I am?
+What Cambridge Analytica did might be technically more sophisticated, content-wise richer, and thus more effective.
 But ethically speaking it is exactly the same thing.
 Trying to influence the electorate is something perfectly legitimate and has been done back in the days of the first public and free elections.
 It is and was even necessary.
 And it has nothing to do with “algorithms”.

 So, when Germany’s new justice minister yesterday talked to Facebook’s European Management in Berlin it was nothing but window dressing, just as Zuckerberg’s ostentatious and melodramatic remorse.
 The minister wants to address the “transparency of Facebook’s algorithms”.
 What a joke.
 This is hypocrisy at its best on all sides: Facebook needs its (“dumb*ss”) users’ trust (therefore the remorse act); European authorities need to collect more taxes and European publishers need to contain social media giants.
 That’s what it’s all about.